The Acclaimed

 The Acclaimed were an American professional wrestling stable in All Elite Wrestling (AEW).
 The faction consisted of Max Caster and Anthony Bowens – who comprised the main tag team of the group – and Billy Gunn, who served as their manager and wrestled as their partner for six-man tag team matches.
-Bowens and Caster are former one-time AEW World Tag Team Champions and all three are former one-time and the longest-reigning AEW World Trios Champions.
+Bowens and Caster are former one-time AEW World Tag Team Champions and all three are former one-time AEW World Trios Champions.

 History

 Formation and alliance with The Gunn Club (2020–2022)

 Caster and Bowens were initially performing individually on AEW programming in 2020.
 Caster first appeared on AEW Dark as a solo act, with Bowens being brought in a month later.
 The idea of putting the two together as a tag team was conceived by Tony Khan, who also named them the Acclaimed.
 Their debut match as a team was against Best Friends, during which they established themselves as heels; according to Bowens, Khan offered them full-time contracts immediately after the match, on a 5-year deal.
 On the Holiday Bash special, the Acclaimed challenged the Young Bucks for the AEW World Tag Team Championship, but were unsuccessful.
 Bowens has expressed that initially fan reaction to the team was more negative than expected, which led to him ironically declaring "everyone loves the Acclaimed" in promos.

 The Acclaimed competed in a Battle Royal to determine the number 1 contenders for the tag team titles on February 3, 2021, but lost to Chris Jericho and MJF of The Inner Circle.
 On April 22, 2021 they again competed in a #1 contendership match, this time a four way, where they were defeated by SCU.

 On the August 3, 2021 episode of Dark, while making his entrance, Caster rapped about subjects such as Olympic gymnast Simone Biles' mental health issues, the Duke lacrosse case, the validity of PCR COVID-19 testing, and made a sexual joke about Julia Hart.
 Caster was suspended for two months without pay for the incident, effectively putting the team on hiatus.
 AEW owner Tony Khan called the rap "terrible", said it should have been edited out of the show and announced that he would personally be taking over the editing of the show going forward.
 He returned to action at Dark: Elevation on September 1.
 After Caster returned from suspension, the Acclaimed challenged reigning champions the Lucha Brothers for the tag team titles on the June 10, 2021 episode of Rampage, but were unsuccessful.